tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 ### Global Data

-This branch of the data model covers global configuration and states that control RSVP protocol behavior.
+The global data branch of the model covers configuration and state that are applicable the RSVP protocol behavior.

 ### Interface Data

-This branch of the data model covers configuration and state elements relevant to one or all RSVP interfaces.
+The interface data branch of the data model covers configuration and state elements relevant to one or all RSVP interfaces.
 Any data configuration applied at the "interfaces" container level are equally applicable to all interfaces -- unless overridden by explicit configuration under a specific interface.

 ### Neighbor Data

-This branch of the data model covers configuration of elements relevant to RSVP neighbors.
-This would be discussed in detail in future revisions.
+The neighbor data branch of the data model covers configuration and state elements relevant to RSVP neighbors.

 ### Session Data

-This branch of the data model covers configuration of elements relevant to RSVP sessions.
-This would be discussed in detail in future revisions.
+The sessions data branch covers configuration of elements relevant to RSVP sessions.

 ### Tree Diagram